 There is, however, still a lot the UK can learn from the trailblazing Dutch model.
-So last month HACT convened a session at MTVH which brought together experts from the English and Dutch housing sectors to share knowledge and insights on data standards.
-Out of the session came several ideas for areas of future collaboration, including:
+Last month HACT convened a session at MTVH which brought together experts from the English and Dutch housing sectors to share knowledge and insights on data standards.
+Out of the session emerged several ideas for areas of future collaboration.

 VERA into OSCRE model

 To date the UK and Dutch data models have shared common principles but are not directly aligned at the level of definitions.
 The group raised the idea of examining ways to incorporate VERA as part of the OSCRE data model.
 This would involve trying to understand if there’s a way of aligning the concepts and definitions HACT have developed so they can sit in one data model.
 If possible, this would make it easier to share and compare data across borders allowing the sector to understand the factors that drive quality and performance across different countries